ToVinhKhang/ToVinhKhang/README.md

 # Hi, I'm Kent!
 You can call me Khan :D
 ## Bachelor of Software Engineering
-> Concentration: Business Analysis and Human Relations
+> Concentration: Business Analysis and Human Relationships
 <br>

 > Minor: Web Programming and Applications